s-puig/language-booking-demo/README.md

 Java Spring(boot) backend service for a language tutoring platform using a modular monolith architecture.

-This project is designed to showcase best practices in API design, documentation, test-driven development (TDD) with JUnit, CI/CD, authentication, role-based authorization, ~payment processing (Stripe) and scheduling~.
+This project is designed to showcase best practices in API design, documentation, test-driven development (TDD) with JUnit, CI/CD, authentication, role-based authorization, ~payment processing (Stripe)~ and scheduling.

 # Tech stack